-The low beam headlights, tail lights, parking lights, and license plate lights will automatically come on when the engine has started, under the following conditions:
+The low beam headlights and tail lights will automatically come on when the engine has started, under the following conditions:

-- The parking brake is fully released. - The light switch is in the "OFF" or " =DOE " position.
+- The parking brake is fully released. - The light switch is in the "OFF" or " EDOE " position.

 • The automatic transmission selector lever is set at other than the "P" position.